rheajain/antaeus/README.md

 ### doBilling
 In case of a successful transaction, the status of the invoice is changed to PAID In case of an exception or error, the status is changed to FAILED. (these invoices should be checked again later for issues)
+- Adding an invoice status FAILED also helps keep a track of "actually" PENDING invoices

 If an invoice is being attempted to be paid, its status is changed to INPROGRESS This is done, taking the assumption that in a production scenario, there will be several stateless servers attempting to pay the invoice at the same time